 Trigger Warning: Fans of Band Baaja Baaraat, some of our findings might be hard to digest, much like Bitoo and Shruti’s staple diet of bread pakora and chowmein.

 Doc!
 Thank you for talking to us again.
-Tell us, how has married life been for Bitoo and Shruti these past seven years?
+Tell us, how has married life been for Bitoo and Shruti these past nine years?

 See, like you must have realised from our past interactions, marriage is hard.
 And I must admit, it’s taken a lot of “tarqeebein” for Bitoo and Shruti to keep their relationship afloat.
 After the initial honeymoon phase, they began to realise that they are both too similar and have the same borderline narcissistic personalities.
 A fact I learned myself when they narrated the story of the first wedding they planned together: The two egomaniacs totally stole that poor bride and groom’s thunder with their Ainveying around on what was supposed to be the couple’s most special day.